carla-simulator/carla/Docs/plugins_carlaviz.md

 docker pull carlasim/carlaviz:latest
 ```

 !!!
-Note
+Important
     Currently in Windows there is only support for 0.9.9.

 CARLA up to 0.9.9 (included) is set to be single-stream.
 For later versions, multi-streaming for sensors is implemented.

 * __In single-stream__, a sensor can only be heard by one client.
-When a sensor is already being heard by another client, for example when running `manual_control.py`, the *carlaviz* plugin is forced to duplicate the sensor in order to
+When a sensor is already being heard by another client, for example when running `manual_control.py`, carlaviz is forced to duplicate the sensor in order to retrieve the data, and performance may suffer.

-* __In multi-stream__, a sensor can be heard by multiple clients, so there is no need to duplicate these and performance does not suffer.
+* __In multi-stream__, a sensor can be heard by multiple clients. carlaviz has no need to duplicate these and performance does not suffer.

 !!!
 Note
     Alternatively on Linux, users can build carlaviz following the instructions [here](https://github.com/carla-simulator/carlaviz/blob/master/docs/build.md), but using a Docker image will make things much easier.